nikgregory/shiny-octo-eureka/at_subtheme/css/_README.txt

 the CSS from each of the development mode stylesheets and wrap it in the right media query.
 This reduces the number of HTTP requests from 5 to 1.

+This file is always called:

+  - ThemeName.responsive.styles.css

+You will find this file at:

+  ~/[public files]/adaptivetheme/[ThemeName]/ThemeName.responsive.styles.css

+NOTE: please see the section below titled "Relative Paths in Responsive Styles".

 ## Important Note about CSS Aggreation and Responsive Stylesheets